Shrub & Tree Pruning in Wilmington NC

-Thinning means the removal of an entire branch back to the main trunk or stem.the branch.
+This is when you remove an entire branch back to the main trunk or stem.

-Heading back is simply shortening the length of the branch.
+This is when you shorten the length of the branch.

-Problems result when either of these techniques is used continuously without the other.
-Proper pruning should involve a combination of the techniques to keep a plant at a chosen size, shape, and density.
+You can create problems when you continuously use one technique without the other.
+You should involve a combination of the techniques to keep a plant at a chosen size, shape, and density.